neochrome/marky/README.md

 # Marky
 The little markdown previewer.

-He watches a file for changes and updates a HTML preview, possible styled with a custom css.

-Pressing ESC makes him go away.
+Starts a minimal webserver which renders a HTML preview of the specified markdown file with auto refresh on changes.

 ## Installation
 ```